 - Exploring new markets for business expansion

-- Complying legal requirements since laws, regulations, and contractual requirements can be fulfilled by implementing ISO 27001.
+- Complying with legal requirements since laws, regulations and contractual requirements can be fulfilled by implementing ISO 27001.

 How to initiate compliance management in your organization?